kellydunn/golang-geo/README.md

 ### installing older versions of golang-geo

-With the advent of [gopin.org](http://gopin.org/), you can now install older versions of `golang-geo`!
-Consult [CHANGELOG.md](https://github.com/kellydunn/golang-geo/blob/master/CHANGELOG.md) for the commit hash of the version you wish to build against.
+With the advent of [gopkg.in](http://gopkg.in/), you can now install older versions of `golang-geo`!
+Consult [CHANGELOG.md](https://github.com/kellydunn/golang-geo/blob/master/CHANGELOG.md) for the version you wish to build against.

 ## roadmap
   - More Tests!